[General curriculum vitae]

 - Team sports

-- I do not like cricket or rugby.
+- I do not like cricket or rugby, due to unpleasant experiences at school.

 Football I play with pleasure, if little talent.